 ILSFA incentives are allocated through four sub-programs: 1) Illinois Solar for All: Residential Solar (Small), 2) Illinois Solar for All: Non-Profit and Public Facilities, 3) Illinois Solar for All: Community Solar, and 4) Illinois Solar for All: Residential Solar (Large).
-This manual provides guidance for Approved Vendors to participate in all subprograms.
+This manual provides guidance for Approved Vendors to participate in all sub-programs.

-All ILSFA sub-programs require that participants see a minimum specified savings, where ongoing costs or fees to the participant do not exceed 50% of the value of energy produced by their PV system or, in the case of Community Solar, their share of the installed PV system (see Section 5 on Participant Savings Requirements of this manual for more details).
-The Residential Solar (Small) sub-program requires that eligible households in 1-4-unit buildings incur no upfront costs (defined as any costs paid before project energization).
+All ILSFA sub-programs require that participants see a minimum specified savings, where ongoing costs or fees to the participant do not exceed 50% of the value of energy produced by their PV system or, in the case of community solar, their share of the installed PV system (see Section 5 on Participant Savings Requirements of this manual for more details).
+The Residential Solar (Small) sub-program requires that eligible households in one-to four-unit buildings incur no upfront costs (defined as any costs paid before project energization).
 Each sub-program includes important consumer protections specific to the sub-program.
-Program participants can incur upfront costs in the Community Solar and Residential Solar (Large) sub-programs only in specific circumstances detailed in Sections 2.3 and 2.4, respectively.
+Program participants are allowed to incur upfront costs in the Community Solar and Residential Solar (Large) sub-programs only in specific circumstances detailed in Sections 2.3 and 2.4, respectively.

 REC price schedules for each sub-program appear in the following tables, which are organized by system size and utility groups.
 Group A is for projects located in the service territories of Ameren Illinois, MidAmerican Energy, Mt.
-Carmel Public Utility, and rural electric cooperatives and municipal utilities located in MISO, and Group B is for projects located in the service territories of ComEd and rural electric cooperatives and municipal utilities located in PJM.
+Carmel Public Utility, and rural electric cooperatives and municipal utilities located in Midcontinent Independent System Operator (MISO).
+Group B is for projects located in the service territories of ComEd and rural electric cooperatives and municipal utilities located in Pennsylvania-New Jersey-Maryland Interconnection (PJM).
 Across all incentive programs, the system sizes are measured in maximum continuous AC as measured at the inverter.
 Qualified and approved participating projects receive a set payment in exchange for all RECs generated over their first 15 years of operation, paid upfront upon verification of Energization via Part II Approval of a project.
-These payments are made through contracts between Approved
+These payments are made through contracts between Approved Vendors and either the IPA for RERF-funded REC purchases or Illinois electric utilities for utility-funded REC purchases.
+REC prices were updated in the 2024 Long-Term Plan, and RECs generated over the contract term can be estimated by entering the project details into the Project REC Incentive Calculator.
+Sub-program budgets and REC prices will be announced on the ILSFA website before the 2025-2026 program year starts.